New Routemaster: Original Routemaster in London

 Designed for and largely operated in London, over 2,800 AEC Routemasters were built between 1956 and 1968, with a design so robust that the Routemaster outlasted newer buses intended to replace it, remaining in use until 2005, well into the deregulated era.

 From 31 December 2000, it became mandatory for all new buses delivered in the UK to comply with the Disability Discrimination Act 1995, leading to the development of the wheelchair-accessible low-floor bus.
-Older buses were allowed to continue operating in London until 23 October 2009, and in the rest of United Kingdom until 22 October 2014.
+Older buses were allowed to continue operating in London until 23 October 2009, and in the rest of the United Kingdom until 22 October 2014.
 Through the TfL contract renewal process, after 2000, the Routemaster began to be identified as the most common example of a non-wheelchair-accessible bus type used on TfL routes.

 The first Mayor of London, Ken Livingstone, supported the Routemaster during his first (2000–2004) term, indicating the type would be retained in a limited capacity on contract renewals as before.
 He also promised to convert the whole London bus fleet to low-floor with an original targeted timeline of 23 October 2009, which then was pushed earlier to 1 January 2006, requiring the withdrawal of the Routemaster from London.
 Contributory factors to the withdrawal were said to be the risk of litigation over accidents arising from using the rear platform, the cost savings of one-person operation and the fact that passengers preferred the comfort levels of modern buses to the vintage Routemaster.
 Livingstone said that the Routemasters were too dangerous, with approximately twelve people per year dying after falling from them during his mayoralty.
 The last examples were withdrawn from regular London passenger service in December 2005.

 The Routemaster continued in operation on heritage routes 9 and 15, with the former discontinued in July 2014.
 The heritage routes, shorter than the full 9 and 15 routes, were awarded as tendered routes by TfL and did not contravene the TfL accessible public transport policy requirement, as frequent wheelchair-accessible buses also operate on these routes.
 The provision of Routemaster buses was drastically curtailed on 2 March 2019 to availability on weekends only for 60 days a year.
-As of 2021, the Heritage Routes with Routemaster are withdrawn.
+As of 2021, the heritage routes with Routemaster are withdrawn.